Discover Whakarewarewa Village & Geothermal Attraction

 Road safety New Zealand/your country

-We pass the funeral areas with the Māori cemetery.
-In the village they have two churches: a Catholic church, which is the original one, and an Anglican church.
-A big eruption occurred in 1850 which destroyed the previous Rotorua wonder: the stunning pink and white terraces.
-This was used as an occasion to move the Anglican church to the site here.
-So today there are two churches in the village in addition to the Meeting House used for assemblies, marriages and funerals.
+We pass the funeral areas, including the Māori cemetery.
+The village has two churches: a Catholic church, which is the original one, and an Anglican church.
+A significant eruption occurred in 1850, destroying what was then one of Rotorua’s wonders — the stunning Pink and White Terraces.
+This event led to the Anglican church being relocated to the site here.
+Today, both churches are in use in the village, alongside the Meeting House, which serves as a venue for assemblies, weddings, and funerals.

 The Meeting House in Whakarewarewa | Photo: Travel In Culture

-Visitors can also taste a corn cob boiled in a thermal pool – the kitchen pool!
-This is where they cook corn, other vegetables and seafood.
-He immerses the bag of corn into the pool for about a minute – and they are done!
-The temperature in this pool can be up to 180 degrees centigrade (over 350 degrees Fahrenheit)!
-Moreover, the pool is at least 15 m deep (50 ft).
-They tried to locate the pool bottom once, but the metal rope nearly melted!
-As a curiosity he informs us about other cooking times.
-Lobsters need 4 minutes in the pool, and mussels only 20 seconds.
+Visitors can also sample a corn cob boiled in one of the geothermal pools — known as the kitchen pool.
+This is where they cook corn, other vegetables, and seafood.
+He dips a bag of corn into the steaming water for just about a minute — and they’re ready to eat!
+The pool reaches temperatures of up to 180 °C (over 350 °F), and it’s at least 15 metres (50 ft) deep.
+They once tried to measure the depth, but the metal rope nearly melted!

 Our guide pulls the corn out of the kitchen pool | Photo: Travel In Culture

-We also get an introduction to other Māori traditions like weaving, carving and tattooing.
-Tattoos play an important role in their society and their body tattoos are very symbolic.
+We also get an introduction to other Māori traditions such as weaving, carving, and tattooing.
+Tattoos play an important role in their society, and the body art is rich in symbolism.

 The bath at Whakarewarewa | Photo: Travel In Culture

-The bathing ritual is also important.
-One of the pools at the site is the common bath.
-Actually, there are a couple of pools with different temperatures.
-The hottest pool is 55 degrees centigrade (131 degrees Fahrenheit), but for instance the children’s bath is cooler.
+The bathing ritual is also significant.
+One of the pools at the site is the communal bath.
+There are a couple of pools with different temperatures.
+The hottest pool is 55 degrees centigrade (131 degrees Fahrenheit), but, for instance, the children’s bath is less hot.
 Grooves in the stone floor regulate the temperature in the adjacent pool.
 Our guide now encourages everyone to touch the water.
-Due to minerals it is very soft and feels like silk on the skin!
+Due to minerals, it is very soft and feels like silk on the skin!

 Whakarewarewa map | Photo: Travel In Culture

-You can do a boardwalk through the steam mist surrounding some of the hot pools.
-It is of course important not to leave the trails since the grounds outside can be both boiling hot as well as toxic!
+What makes the experience unique is that you can boardwalk through the steam mist surrounding some of the hot pools.
+Of course, it is essential not to leave the trails since the ground outside can be both boiling and toxic!

 Photo: Travel In Culture

-You will also get the chance to attend a passionate dance performance where the traditional performing art, the kappa haka, is demonstrated (haka means dance).
-It is a fascinating show where both men and women perform, dance and sing in the traditional way.
-It is storytelling when it is best – the talented dancers interpret and express some of their legends as well as war dance with a high intensity!
-Note that the dancers use their dilated pupils and tongues to scare the enemy!
+On your tour, you will also have the chance to attend a passionate dance performance where the traditional performing art, the kappa haka, is demonstrated (haka means dance).
+It is a fascinating show where both men and women perform, dance, and sing in traditional style.
+This is storytelling at its best — the talented dancers interpret and express some of their legends and war dances with high intensity!
+Note that the dancers use dilated pupils and tongues to scare the enemy!

-At the same time you will see them use traditional instruments in their performance – and you will get time to study the different tattoos they have on their bodies!
-A performance varies in intensity and emotions – and you will both hear loud shouts and screams, as well as soft, melodious singing.
+At the same time, you will see them play traditional instruments during the performance — and you will have time to study the different tattoos on their bodies!
+The performance varies in intensity and emotion — you will hear loud shouts, screams, and soft, captivating singing.

-Our guide explains that the Māori society today depends on the tourism to a large extent.
-There is both a private part of town where people live and act as they have always done – and a tourist/educational part to ensure an income.
-In addition to this income, the Māori community also receives some subsidiaries as the village has a cultural and educational value.
+As the guide will probably explain, Māori society today relies heavily on tourism.
+There is a private part of the village where people live and carry on as they always have — and a tourist/educational area to ensure income.
+Besides this income, the Māori community receives some subsidies as the village holds cultural and educational value.

-Today, visitors greatly help preserve the village and the Māori history, legends and traditions.
+Today, visitors play a big part in preserving the village and keeping Māori history, legends, and traditions alive.

 Kia ora, Whakarewarewa!